dorawyy/cpen321-w24-Get2Class/backend/README.md

 # Back End (TypeScript)
+Please ensure NodeJS and Docker are installed on your machine.
+Additionally, you can use any IDE of your choice (i.e. VSCode)

 ## Database Setup (Local)
 1. Run `mongodb` then connect to the `localhost` database using MongoDB Compass